Cast2023/cast/documentation/installation_instructions.md

 # Installing and setting up the software

-It is possible to run software either with Docker or installing and running it locally.
+It is possible to run this software either with Docker or by installing and running it locally.

 ## Requirements